muhammad-tamim/JavaScript-notes/README.md

 ### Recursion

-Recursion is a technique where a function calls itself.
+Recursion is a technique where a recursive function calls itself.

+Note:
+- Recursive function; The actual function that calls itself.
+- Recursion: The process or technique of a function calling itself.

 ```js
 function a() {